Our Classical Pedagogy

 At CCA, Classical education does not mean an arbitrary affection for the ancient.
 It means education that makes use of repeatable structures to foster intellectual development.
 For example, Rhetoric School students learn early on how to formulate paragraphs and arguments according to fixed structures, and are then given the opportunity to adapt these structures to particular assignments.
 Like a basketball player so practiced at free throws that a perfect shot becomes muscle memory, our Rhetoric School students become so practiced at using hooks, narrative introductions, concessions and refutations in their essays that such gestures become instinctive.
 More than a certain collection of texts or a pedagogical vocabulary, this notion that structures create excellence is at the core of what it means to be Classical, and CCA’s curriculum design reflects this unique and rigorous application of ancient ideas.

 Two of the most distinctive examples of our unique Classical identity are our formal Logic and Rhetoric courses and our emphasis on the discussion-style classroom.
-In the Seventh and Eighth, and Ninth and Twelfth Grades respectively, students attend classes in Formal and Informal Logic, Introduction to Rhetoric, and Senior Thesis–an applied rhetoric and academic research course.
+In the Seventh and Eighth, and Tenth and Twelfth Grades respectively, students attend classes in Formal and Informal Logic, Introduction to Rhetoric, and Senior Thesis–an applied rhetoric and academic research course.
 The seventh and eighth grade students learn informal logic, which is focused on the content of any idea, and formal logic, which is concerned with whether evidence truly supports a conclusion.
 There are practical steps within the subjects, such as the creation of a syllogism, the defining of terms, and the identification of faulty reasoning.